3Cs Framework: Company, Customer, Competitor (Worked Example)

 A good setup sounds like this:

-"Because the core question is how the client can win in this market, I would like to look at three areas: first, the client's capabilities and constraints; second, which customer segments are most attractive and what they value; and third, how competitors are positioned and where there may be whitespace."
+"Because the core question is how the client can win in this market, I would like to look at three areas: first, the client's capabilities and constraints; second, which customer segments are most attractive and what they value; and third, how competitors are positioned and where there may be whitespace.
+I will then look for the overlap, the move that fits a real customer need, plays to a company strength, and lands where rivals are weak."

 That is much better than just saying "I will use the 3Cs framework."